kiran-sumant/ObsidianKM/Academic/Literature Review.md

 Appears to be no linkage in symptoms between MAGP-1 and MMRN1 deficiency some overlapping in functional pathways
 - MMRN1 loss impairs platelet adhesion and vessel occlusion, but not wound repair (similar to wild type/ not statistically significant difference)
-- MAGP1 loss leads to inefficient fat metabolism, haematopoiesis, slowed wound repair
+- MAGP1 loss leads to inefficient fat metabolism, haematopoiesis, impaired wound repair, osteopenia
+- MAGP2 loss decreases levels of neutrophils in circulation.

 [[Multimerin 1 supports platelet function in vivo and binds to specific GPAGPOGPX motifs in fibrillar collagens that enhance platelet adhesion]]